Sweet potato noodles with Chinese mushrooms, capsicum, cabbage, carrot, onion, and green shallot, tossed in sesame oil and soy sauce.

-- 250g sweet potato noodles (available at Asian grocery stores)
+- 250g dry sweet potato noodles (available at Asian grocery stores)

 - 100 g common cabbage, thinly sliced

-- 4-6 Chinese mushroom, soaked in hot water for 20 minutes, remove stalk, thinly sliced
+- 4 Chinese mushrooms, soaked in hot water for 20 minutes, remove stalk, thinly sliced (optional)

-- 1 tsp dark soy sauce (use a gluten free soy sauce for a GF option)
+- 1 tbsp. dark soy sauce (use a gluten-free soy sauce for a gluten-free option)

 - a little sugar

-- In a large sauce pan, cook the sweet potato noodles in plenty of hot water; add a generous dash of cooking oil in the water to avoid the noodles sticking together; stir occasionally; cooking time depends on the noodles, would probably take about 10 minutes.
+- In a large sauce pan, cook the sweet potato noodles in plenty of hot water; add salt and a generous dash of cooking oil in the water to avoid the noodles sticking together; stir occasionally; cooking time depends on the noodles, would probably take about 8-10 minutes.

-- Once the noodles are cooked, drain the noodles in a colander over the kitchen sink; run the noodles under cold water until the noodles cool down completely; drain off all the water; transfer the noodles to a large mixing bowl, add a dash of sesame oil, stir well.
+- Once the noodles are cooked, drain the noodles in a colander over the kitchen sink; run the noodles under cold water until the noodles cool down completely; drain off all the water; transfer the noodles to a large mixing bowl, add sesame oil and dark soy sauce to the noodles, toss well

-- In a frying pan, add a little cooking oil, bring the oil to medium heat; add leek (or onion) and Chinese mushroom, saute for a minute; add cabbage and sugar, saute for a few minutes; add carrot and capsicum, add a little salt and pepper, saute briefly; transfer the vegetables to a plate to cool down
+- In a frying pan, add a little cooking oil, bring the oil to medium heat; add onion and Chinese mushroom, sauté for a few minutes, add cabbage and sugar, sauté until the cabbage is cooked; add carrot and capsicum, fish sauce, salt and pepper, sauté briefly; transfer the vegetables to a plate to cool down;

-- Transfer to a serving plate, garnish with remaining toasted sesame seeds
+- Transfer to a serving plate, garnish with toasted sesame seeds and green shallot